 Nuts – Walnuts or pecans pair well with banana bread.
 Try toasting them for extra crunch or even using candied nuts.

 Chocolate chips – Banana and chocolate make a delicious combination.
-Stir a few chocolate chips in the batter or sprinkle them on top of the batter.
+Stir a few chocolate chips into the batter or sprinkle them on top of the batter.

 Berries- blueberries, pineapples, and strawberries add a fruity twist while complementing the flavor of bananas.